14islands/14islands-com-v2/app/blog/_posts/2017-03-07-playing-with-CSS-grids.md

 Imagine you have a grid with *columns* and forget about the *rows* for a little bit - just to simplify ;).

 Let’s use [this design](https://dribbble.com/shots/3257702-Editorial-Layout-1) as an example, from our good friend [Dennys Hess](https://dribbble.com/dennyshess).
 This is what we will try to build with the new CSS Grid module.

+{% include post-image.html alt="Editorial Layout" src="/images/blog/2017-03-07-playing-with-CSS-grids/typography-02.png" margin="both" ratio="16_9" %}

-Take a look at how many columns it has:
+Now take a look at how many columns it has:

 {% include post-image.html alt="Editorial Layout" src="/images/blog/2017-03-07-playing-with-CSS-grids/columns.png" margin="both" ratio="16_9" %}